mmphego/mmphego.github.io/_posts/2021-06-16-How-I-setup-a-private-PyPI-server-using-Docker-and-Ansible-Continues.md

 Ansible uses [Jinja2 templating](https://jinja2docs.readthedocs.io/) to enable dynamic expressions and access to variables.

-Below is an [Nginx](https://nginx.org/en/) templated config file used for routing from localhost to a dedicate [fqdn (Fully qualified domain name
+Below is an [Nginx](https://nginx.org/en/) templated config file used for routing from localhost to a dedicated [fqdn (Fully qualified domain name
 )](https://en.wikipedia.org/wiki/Fully_qualified_domain_name)